All Products

 rsync -avP --delete /mnt/src/ /mnt/dst/backupsystem/

-The rsync command scans the source directory before the command synchronizes incremental data.
-Therefore, the time required to migrate a small amount of data may be longer than expected.
+rsync scans the entire source directory before synchronizing incremental data.
+Synchronizing a small amount of data may take longer than expected.

 Warning

-The --delete option in the command is used to delete data that has been deleted from the business file system from the disaster recovery file system during incremental data synchronization.
-To prevent accidental deletion of data from the disaster recovery file system, proceed with caution when you use this option.
-You can also enable the recycle bin feature for the two file systems.
-If you accidentally delete files from the business file system or the disaster recovery file system, you can use the recycle bin feature to restore these files and their metadata such as user identifiers (UIDs), group identifiers (GIDs), and access control lists (ACLs).
+The --delete option removes files from the disaster recovery file system that have been deleted from the business file system.
+To prevent accidental data loss, enable the recycle bin feature for both file systems.
+The recycle bin can restore deleted files and their metadata, including user identifiers (UIDs), group identifiers (GIDs), and access control lists (ACLs).
 For more information, see Recycle bin.

 crontab -e